 The success of a digital transformation journey depends on processes, useful technologies, and qualified professionals.
 Agencies must cultivate a digital culture by providing technological infrastructure and encouraging workers to utilize it.

 Such an environment will compel employees to embrace new technology whenever introduced and serve the citizens better.
 C-level IT officers should continually update tech and offer training opportunities for their staff.

 IT Portfolio Management

-Agency leaders must ensure that the IT modernization process does not lead to loss of functionality of the existing system.
+Agency leaders must ensure that the IT modernization process does not lead to the loss of functionality of the existing system.
 They should know the IT portfolios comprising interconnected resources and related data.

 A thorough analysis of data, infrastructure, processes, and costs related to a given portfolio can help predict how modifying it affects other systems.
-Thus, leadership can make better decisions regarding architectural, functional, and cost implications of IT modernization.
+Thus, leadership can make better decisions regarding the architectural, functional, and cost implications of IT modernization.

 A vital step in modernizing IT is storing aging infrastructure and data in the cloud.
 Cloud storage provides agility and an easy way to scale, allowing for the rapid implementation of new technologies and IT tools.

 State agencies should consider the Federal Risk and Authorization Management Program approved cloud platforms.
 Those can help legacy program managers to define the necessary steps for remodeling their systems.